Dropping the lowest grade from a Moodle Gradebook category

 The practice of omitting students’ lowest grade(s) from a series of activities within a broader assessment is a great way to support student learning and growth in their studies.
 It acknowledges that students can have ‘off days’ due to unforeseen circumstances, and accounts for occasional poor performance which isn't indicative of a student’s true abilities and understanding.

-By enabling this flexibility, we can allow students to feel assured that if they struggle with a particular assignment component or quiz, a single low score will not disproportionately affect their overall grade, reducing stress while enhancing the accuracy of their results.
-It provides students with further opportunities to demonstrate their understanding of the course material (Hadsell & MacDermott, 2010), without necessarily affecting the overall result for the subject (Duke Learning Innovation, 2022).
-Additionally, dropping the lowest grade can reduce the need for students to apply for academic consideration.
+Enabling this flexibility can reassure students that struggling with a particular quiz or assignment component won't disproportionately affect their overall grade, reducing stress while better reflecting their achievements.
+It provides students with further opportunities to demonstrate understanding of the course material (Hadsell & MacDermott, 2010), without necessarily affecting overall subject outcomes (Duke Learning Innovation, 2022).
+Additionally, dropping the lowest grade may reduce the need for academic consideration applications.

 How?

-The Moodle Gradebook can automatically exclude the lowest results(s) when calculating students’ final grade for the assessment.
+The Moodle Gradebook can automatically exclude the lowest results(s) when calculating students’ final grade for an assessment.
 These settings need to be applied to a Gradebook category, not to individual Gradebook items.

 The Gradebook category will now automatically exclude the lowest number of grades you have specified.